The Medieval Gemshorn

-It is impossible to produce an exact copy of a medieval gemshorn for two reasons — only a few unplayable instruments survive and there are only a few very vague drawings from 16th-century sources.
+It is impossible to produce an exact copy of a medieval gemshorn for two reasons — only two unplayable instruments survive and there are only a few very vague drawings from 16th-century sources.
 There are no extant medieval depictions of gemshorns and no contemporary descriptions of them.
 The surviving specimens are unplayable and undated.
 (No. 3436 in the Musical Instrument Museum of the Staatliches Institut für Musickforschung in Berlin).
 Curt Sachs examined a gemshorn in the Bach-Haus at Eisenach back in 1913, but it has since disappeared.

 An instrument found in 1908 currently in the Museo Nazionale di Arti e Tradizioni Popolari di Roma is unplayable.
 Another instrument found in the ground under a timbered house dated about 1455 was fired from clay.
 Both of these instruments have only four holes in the top, and one in the back.

 There is a depiction of a gemshorn in Sebastian Virdung's Musica Getutscht und Ausgezogen published in 1511, shown at left.
 This is the first known clear illustration.
 By the mid sixteenth century the instrument was no longer used.
 Both Virdung and Agricola describe the Gemshorn as a Blockflöte (recorder) in the form of a short, curved animal horn, with four finger holes.1